Akaflieg-Freiburg/enroute/src/README.md

 - An instance of the class MobileAdaptor, under the name "MobileAdaptor".
 This class provides QML with access to platform-specific functionality, such as "vibrate device", "disable screen lock" and others

-- An instance of the class SatNav, under the name "satNav".
+- An instance of the class PositionProvider, under the name "positionProvider".
 This class contains the satellite navigaton functionality and is really a thin wrapper around QGeoPositionInfoSource, that provides data in formats suitable for aviation purposes.

 #### B.2 Other C++ classes